Digital Signage Systems: Your Guide

-To schedule your content is very easy when you have a content management system (CMS), which is a platform that allows you to create and organise playlists and create content.
-You can also select certain piece of content to play at certain times or days.
-For more information about this CMS platforms check out our digital signage software guide.
+To schedule your content is very easy when you have a content management system (CMS), which is a platform that allows you to create and organize playlists and create content.
+You can also select certain pieces of content to play at certain times or days.
+For more information about these CMS platforms check out our digital signage software guide.

 How does dwell time (or viewing time) affect digital signage?

 The duration of your content and each full loop should be determined by the ‘dwell time’ of your target audience.
 This means that if the average time spent in your waiting room is 15 minutes, then your loop shouldn’t be 30 minutes long, and

 A key factor for determining a schedule is ‘dwell time’.
 This is how long your audience spends in the location of each display.
 You need to match your content’s duration or your playlist’s loop to dwell time.
 If your audience spends an average of 15 minutes in a waiting room, they won’t want to watch the same 2-minute playlist of content over and over again until they leave.

 And if your screen is next to the entrance of your store to be seen as customers walk in, then it shouldn’t be a 2-minute video.
 This will mean your content isn’t seen and your screen isn’t being effectively utilized.
 You need to create playlists and content that get the optimum amount of information across.